Dallas (role-playing game)

 Dallas: The Television Role-Playing Game is a role-playing game created by the wargame publisher Simulations Publications, Inc. (SPI) in 1980 based on the popular television soap opera Dallas.
-The game was an attempt by debt-ridden SPI to find a new audience, but the game did not sell well and also alienated their wargame clientele.
+The game was an attempt by debt-ridden SPI to find a new audience, but it was "a massive failure, one of the biggest in the history of RPGs" and also succeeded in alienating SPI's wargaming clientele.

 Description

 Dallas, the second licensed role-playing game (after Star Trek: Adventure Gaming in the Final Frontier (1978) from Heritage Models), is a TV soap-opera/crime system in which the players take on the roles of major characters from the Dallas TV series, and interact with each other in "plots."
 Character abilities include power, persuasion, coercion, seduction, investigation, and luck; ability scores are compared and dice are rolled to determine the results of actions.